-What Sticky Brick Vape should you buy?
+Which Sticky Brick Vape should you buy?

 If you wanted the most portable butane option of the three sticky brick vaporizers, I would check out the Sticky Brick Junior ($149).
-It’s a little bit harder to use at first but once you master the technique, you will be extremely happy with the results.
+It’s a little bit harder to use at first, but once you master the technique, you will be extremely happy with the results.

 I will add more info on the HydroBrick-Maxx as soon as I get my hands on it.
-Thanks for checking out my Sticky Brick Vaporizer Review and feel free to leave a comment below with any questions!
+Thanks for checking out my Sticky Brick Vaporizer Review, and feel free to leave a comment below with any questions!

 Sticky Brick vaporizers are dry herb butane vaporizers made from natural hardwood.
 Sticky Brick vapes feature full convection heating and they are some of the best tasting vaporizers on the market.